Mohammed bin Salman: 2017 purge

-Robert W. Jordan, former US ambassador to Saudi Arabia, said that "certainly Saudi Arabia has had a corruption problem for many years.
-I think the population, especially, has been very unhappy with princes coming in and grabbing business deals, with public funds going to flood control projects that never seem to get built...
-I would also say it's a classical power grab move sometimes to arrest your rivals, your potential rivals under the pretext of corruption".

-Trump expressed support for the move and confidence in the Saudi Arabian leaders, tweeting "Some of those they are harshly treating have been 'milking' their country for years!"
+Trump expressed support for the move, tweeting "Some of those they are harshly treating have been 'milking' their country for years!"
 French president Emmanuel Macron, who visited Riyadh days after the purge, offered no comment, saying "this is not the role of a president, and similarly I would not expect a leader of a foreign country to come and infringe on domestic matters."

 On 30 January 2019, the Anti-Corruption Committee's work was declared complete.
 As many as 500 people were rounded up in the sweep.
 Saudi Arabian banks froze more than 2,000 domestic accounts as part of the crackdown.
 According to The Wall Street Journal, the Saudi government targeted cash and assets worth up to $800 billion.
 The Saudi authorities claimed that amount was composed of assets worth around $300 billion to $400 billion that they can prove was linked to corruption.

 Prime Minister

 On 27 September 2022, Mohammed was appointed as Prime Minister of Saudi Arabia by King Salman.
 Traditionally, the king has held the title of prime minister.